Senjak: Administration

-From June 1945 to December 1946, Senjak was one of 5 administrative neighborhoods within Belgrade’s Raion VII.
+From June 1945 to December 1946, Senjak was one of 5 administrative neighborhoods within Belgrade's Raion VII.

 Senjak originally belonged to the former municipality of Topčidersko Brdo, which in 1957 merged with the municipality of Zapadni Vračar to create the municipality of Savski Venac.
 Senjak existed as the local community within Savski Venac with the population of 3,690 in 1981.
 It was later merged into the new local community of Topčidersko Brdo-Senjak which had a population of 7,757 in 1991, 7,249 in 2002 and 6,344 in 2011.

 Characteristics

 Just like the neighboring Dedinje, Senjak is generally considered among Belgraders as one of the richest neighborhoods in the city.
 After 1945, it shared much of the same fate as Dedinje: when Communists took over, they declared almost all former residents as state enemies and forced them out of their mansions, so the new Communist political and military elite moved in.
 Some measures in removing the former high class were brutal as only those who fled the country stayed alive.
-Those unlucky were taken into a nearby woods and shot, with their remains lying in unmarked graves for decades until they were exposed by construction workers clearing trees for a new soccer field.
+Those unlucky were taken into a nearby woods and shot, with their remains lying in unmarked graves for decades until they were exposed by construction workers clearing trees for a new football field.